Iran intensifies attacks on Gulf energy sites after Israel struck its key gas field

 “Iran has the ability to make the right choices,” he said, adding that Tehran “should not, going forward, target Arab allies, Arab countries, trying to create pain, the pain that they created themselves.”

-Since the U.S. and Israel launched the war on Feb.
-28, the Trump administration has cited various objectives, including degrading Iran’s missile capabilities and its nuclear program.
+The Trump administration has cited various war objectives, including degrading Iran’s missile capabilities and its nuclear program.
 Killing senior leaders has also been a priority for the U.S. and Israel.

 Hegseth on Thursday implied Thursday that more leaders could be targeted, referring specifically to the Islamic Revolutionary Guard Corps and Basij force, a powerful internal security unit whose leader was killed by Israel earlier this week.